AntwanPatt/dielectric_properties/README.md

 TO DO:
 ```
-* class/function to calculate static dielectric constant
+* calculate dielectric function from fit
-* class/function to calculate ACF of M
+* get M from trajectory
-* class/function to calculte dielectric function
+* calculate Fourier transform of ACF
-* class/function to either get M from data outfile of LAMMPS or from trajectory
+* calculate dielectric function from Fourier transform
 ```